apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 This package uses some singleton instances on the Browser side - if you are writing tests, you must reset them between tests.

-For that, you can use the `resetNextSSRApolloSingletons` helper:
+For that, you can use the `resetApolloClientSingletons ` helper:

 ```ts
 import { resetApolloClientSingletons } from "@apollo/experimental-nextjs-app-support";